PatchedPlusPlus/VRChat-Mods/README.md

 ### Changelog
+* v1.4.8
+	* Per request added a 'Grab Distance +/-' that changes the box collider size on mirrors. - Only in AMAPI so far
+	* Added a toggle for 'Pickups snap to hand' _- Only in AMAPI so far_
+	* Addded "Position & Rotation from View" this places the mirror based on the angle you are looking _- Only in AMAPI so far_
+	* "Mirror follows you" mirror follows your local tracking space instead of being locked to the world. _- Only in AMAPI so far_
+	* Added Solo (local player only) Cutout and Transparent Mirrors.
+Useful if you just want to see yourself for positioning
 * v1.4.7
 	* Added a 'High Precision' mode for adjusting the mirror distance in the menus.
 It is on the bottom right of page 1 for the QM.
 And in the extras menu of the Action Menu.
 The High Precision value is adjustable in Mod Settings
 	* Code cleanup, much in part to Davi